 There’s more to Sanxiantai than just riding and hiking.
 In summer, you can kayak around the island and snorkel when conditions are right.
 During the annual Taitung Balloon Festival, hot air balloons are a beautiful sight, soaring from the beach at sunrise.

 Our family still heads to this island regularly.
 This is all the easier thanks to the designated bike path which weaves through the coastal coconut groves.
 Four years later, while the girls now realize that the fairies are actually butterflies, none of the magic has escaped our rides to Sanxiantai.
-Check out the Three Immortals Platform as a featured stop on our newly re-designed Eastern Escape route.
+Check out the Three Immortals Platform as a featured stop on our newly re-designed Taiwan E-bike route.
 This is a 7-day loop that takes riders all the way from the world’s deepest gorge at Taroko along beautiful Pacific Highway 11 before crossing the Coastal Mountains and returning to Hualien through the lush East Rift Valley.

 About Tot & Simon